Supporting People Experiencing Suicidal Ideation and Non-Suicidal Self-injurious Behaviour

 Aim

-Develop your confidence in how to manage persons with acute suicidal ideation and nonsuicidal self-injurious behaviours.
+Develop your confidence in how to care for and support people experiencing acute suicidal ideation and non-suicidal self-injurious behaviour.
 This comprehensive and practical workshop is designed for those new to this area, or professionals wanting a refresher around the core skills of engagement, risk assessment and safety planning.
-Discover the latest New Zealand statistics and explore common drivers behind suicide and self-injurious behaviours.
-The workshop will also provide an introduction to managing chronic suicide and self-injurious risk in a community setting, and how you and your agency can apply models and frameworks to help manage and respond to dynamic risk and protective factors in your setting.
+Examine the latest New Zealand statistics and explore common drivers behind suicide and self-injury.
+The workshop will also provide an introduction to managing chronic suicide and self-injury risk in a community setting, and how you and your agency can apply models and frameworks to help manage and respond to dynamic risk and protective factors in your setting.

 Overview and Learning Intentions